We have much more to say about this in our blog post, "Science Points to God".

 However, the finding of background radiation from the Big Bang, as well as the red-shift in stars and galaxies (implying they were expanding away from us (and so, started expanding out at some point in the past)) led most scientists to change their tune.

-Scientists have found background radiation from the Big Bang, and this has forced them to concede that there was a beginning to our universe.
+Scientists have found background radiation from the Big Bang, and this forced these scientists to concede that there was a beginning to our universe.

 This proves there was a point in time, or out of time you could say, where time, space and matter were first created.